AndrewChenUoA/AVSS2018/submission.md

 permalink: /submission
 ---
 **Paper Submission**

-Papers of up to *six pages*, excluding references, will be included in the proceedings.
+Papers of up to *six pages, excluding references*, will be included in the proceedings.
 The maximum size of the abstract is 1000 characters.
 The paper must be in PDF format only (maximum 10MB).
 Papers submitted in other formats will be rejected.

 A paper submission implies that, if the paper is accepted, one of the authors will present the paper/poster at the conference.
 Authors are responsible for obtaining any necessary visas and may need to start that process before final decisions are released. *Sending a video of the presentation in place of an author is NOT considered presenting.* **Papers that are not presented will be pulled from the IEEE proceedings and are not considered published.**